Giorgi Loria

+During his long career Loria has played in five different leagues and become the most capped goalkeeper of the national team.
+He is the three-time Georgian champion with Dinamo Tbilisi.
+Loria has also won the national cup and Supercup six times in total.
+While at Anorthosis, he lifted the Cypriot Cup as well.

 Club career

+Loria joined the Avaza football school at age 8.
+At 17, he moved to Dinamo Tbilisi academy whence he was initially promoted to its junior team.
+In 2005 Loria played for the senior team for the first time.
+After nine consecutive seasons at Dinamo, he left the club in July 2014 having won eight titles across all three domestic competitions.

 During the 2014–15 season, Loria played for OFI Crete but due to the club's financial problems he left the club at the end of the season.
-According to a source, Loria had reached a verbal agreement with PAOK F.C. in early 2015, however he did not sign for the team.
+According to a source, Loria had reached a verbal agreement with PAOK in early 2015, however he did not sign for the team.

 The keeper was eventually signed by Olympiacos as a back-up of Roberto, since the second-choice goalkeeper Balázs Megyeri had left the Greek giants.
 Loria signed with Olympiacos for a two-year contract.
-OFI was rumored to have accepted a bid in the region of €700,000, as Loria was among the top goalies in the 2014-15 season.
-However, there are strong indications that the player was actually signed on a free transfer.
+OFI Crete was rumored to have accepted a bid in the region of €700,000, as Loria was among the top goalkeepers in the 2014–15 season.

 Loria quickly left Olympiacos due to personal issues and increased competition with teammates Stefanos Kapino and Andreas Gianniotis for the team's #2, while Roberto is undoubtedly the team's first-choice under their goalposts and one of Thrylos' captains.
 Olympiacos' latest intention to invest in the two young Greek prospects' development was a contributing factor for Loria's decision to leave the squad.
-Both the player and the club agreed that it is best to part ways.
+Both the player and the club agreed that it was best to part ways.
 He signed for the Russian Premier League side Krylia Sovetov Samara shortly after.

 On 21 August 2017, following Krylia Sovetov's relegation from the Russian Premier League, he joined Anzhi Makhachkala on loan for 2017–18 season.

-On 18 January 2019, Loria signed with 2.
-Bundesliga side Magdeburg.
+On 18 January 2019, Loria signed a six-month deal with 2.
+Bundesliga side 1.
+FC Magdeburg.